chinmayarvind23/AIvaluate/design-plan.md

 #### Grade
 ###### Purpose
-The grade entity keeps track of the ai and instructor grade assigned to one submission attempt
+The grade entity keeps track of the AI and instructor grade assigned to one submission attempt
 ###### Attributes
-- submissionId: this is the FK from submission table, also acts as one of the primary key
+- submissionId: this is a partial key borrowed from the submission table
-- assignmentId: this is the FK from the assignment table, also acts as one of the primary key
-- maxObtainableGrade: this is a FK borrowed from the assignment table, it represents the maximum grade one can obtain for one assignment
+- assignmentId: this is a partial key borrowed from the assignment table
 - numberAssignmentGradeAI: the number grade provided by the AI
 - numberAssignmentGradeFinal: the final number grade assigned by the instructor
 - percentageAssignmentGrade: a percentage grade assigned to the assignment